DATE OF MANUFACTURE: 1955 | COLOUR: SILVER GRAY METALLIC DB180 | INTERIOR TRIM: MID RED LEATHER | PRICE: £185,000

 In 1954, Mercedes displayed a concept version of the 190SL at the New York Auto show alongside the 300SL ‘Gullwing’.
 This concept came to market in 1955 as the 190SL.

-A more approachable, less intense sports car compared to the record-breaking 300SL ‘Gullwing’.
-Nevertheless the factory offered an option for the causal weekend racer: a 190SLR Rennsport package.
-This included options of an aero screen, cut down doors which one could convert and removal of bumpers to reduce weight.
-While the 190SL features a carburetted 1.9 litre in-line four cylinder engine compared to the 300SL’s direct-injected 3 litre slant six, they share basic engine design, suspension system, and level of detail and craftsmanship which defines Mercedes-Benz.
-A Rennsport derived 190SL participated in the Mille Miglia, hence its eligibility today.
-Other notable achievements include a 1956 Macao Grand Prix victory for Doug Steane, and Mr W. Sulke’s example won the 1958 Rally of Hong Kong.
+A more approachable, less intense sports car compared to the record-breaking 300SL Gullwing.
+While the 190SL featured a carburetted 1.9 litre in-line four cylinder engine compared to the 300SL’s direct-injected 3 litre slant six, they shared basic engine design, suspension system, and level of detail and craftsmanship which defined Mercedes-Benz.

 The 190SL is immediately recognisable as a Mercedes-Benz, featuring dramatic curves and restrained use of brightwork that defined this era.
 Many styling cues are borrowed from the 300SL, notably the massive three-pointed star in the grille, head lamps, bumpers, dash, early 1955 190SL bucket seats and ‘eyebrows’ over the wheels.

 While the 190SL did not quite offer the performance of other sports cars of the era, the impeccable quality and attractive styling made the 190SL a massive success – selling 25,881 units before production ceased in 1963.
 Many of these models were delivered to the United States, where its driving demeanour and elegant styling were highly valued.